aeolus-1/website-disguiser/README.md

 paste this into the console to inject the script. keep in mind some websites will not let you inject scripts

-NOTE: i havent finished the script injecting will cause a error probably

 ```js
 fetch("https://raw.githubusercontent.com/LX8369/website-disguiser/main/script.js").then((r)=>{r.text().then((d)=>{eval(d)})})
 ```